sauce-archives/rdc-appium-junit4/README.md

 ## Release Guide

-Every commit to the master branch of this library is published to Maven Central by Travis CI.

 #### General information about working with GPG files

 You need a gpg key to sign the library in order to deploy it.